GabsEdits/quick-links/README.md

 To edit the cards and links, you can modify the `index.md` file.
 Inside the file's frontmatter, you will find a JSON array that represents the cards.
 Each card has properties such as subject, details, date, and color.
 You can duplicate or modify any of these cards to suit your needs.

 ### Links

-To set up the links, you need to rename the `.env.example` file to `.env`.
-Inside the `.env` file, you will find the `VITE_PASSWORD_KEY` variable, which is the password key.
-Below that, you will see `VITE_LINKx` (`x` stands for a number) and other similar variables.
+To set up the links, follow these steps:

+1. Rename the `.env.example` file to `.env`.
+2. Inside the `.env` file, locate the `VITE_PASSWORD_KEY` variable.
+This variable represents the password key.
+Change the value to a secure password key of your choice.
+3. Below the `VITE_PASSWORD_KEY` variable, you will find multuple `VITE_LINKx` variables, where `x` is a number.
 These variables correspond to the secret links for your cards, in the same order as in the `index.md` file.

+Make sure to update the values of the `VITE_LINKx` variables with the desired secret links for your cards.

 ## Development

-The Quick Links project is built using VitePress, a powerful tool for hosting and developing websites.
+The Quick Links project is built using VitePress, a powerful Static Site Generator.
 With VitePress, you can easily build and run the project locally.

 #### Install Dependencies